Matatika/dbt-tap-google-ads/README.md

-# dbt-tap-google-ads
+# dbt-tap-googleads
 This dbt package contains models for Matatika's [tap-googleads](https://github.com/Matatika/tap-googleads).

 The main focus of the package is to transform and clean up the Google Ads campagins and ad groups data into usable analytics models.

-This package along with the [Analyze Bundle](https://github.com/Matatika/analyze-google-ads) are designed intended to work together to provide instant insights on the [Matatika Platform](https://www.matatika.com).
+This package along with the [Analyze Bundle](https://github.com/Matatika/analyze-googleads) are designed intended to work together to provide instant insights on the [Matatika Platform](https://www.matatika.com).

 | **model**              | **description** |
 | ---------------------- | ------------------------------------------------------------- |